The Seahawks’ quest to win the West — and maybe the NFC — starts Sunday at Arizona

 While Green Bay (4-1), Tampa Bay (4-2) and Chicago (5-1) also loom as legit threats for the top seed, the first step to getting that top seed is to win the West.

 Do things right and the Seahawks could all but put the division away by the end of this next third of season, then use that last stretch of the year to create separation from the rest of the conference.
-Consider that Green Bay and Chicago play each other twice from Nov.
-29 on, while Tampa Bay has to play both the Rams and Kansas City the final two weeks of November.
+Consider that Green Bay and Chicago play each other twice starting Nov.
+29, while Tampa Bay has to play the Rams and Kansas City the final two weeks of November.

 So yes, win the West, and the rest of the NFC may well come with it.